What is Full Cycle Recruiting?

 Your candidate persona is created by outlining the characteristics, skills, traits, and qualifications that would make up your perfect hire.
 Building a persona helps to guide your process and makes the recruitment process easier.
 It’s also important to take diversity metrics into account when creating a character persona to ensure you don’t miss out on any great talent.

-After creating your candidate persona, you need to craft your job description.
+After creating your candidate persona, you need to craft your job posting.
 Create a clear explanation of the role which lists the job's responsibilities, its day-to-day functions, and how it adds value to the company.

-Include information on salary range, and benefits, as well as information about your company, such as continued education, free lunches, or company culture.
+Include information on salary range, and benefits, as well as information about your company, such as continued education, free lunches, or organizational culture.
 According to Talogy, 84% of recruiters believe that culture fit has become a key factor in the candidate selection process.
 Being upfront about what candidates can expect in this context means you’re more likely to get applicants who will enjoy working at your company.

 Sourcing Potential Talent